v1kky/R558U/README.md

 2) Copy and replace clover files

-3) Goto Clover/ACPI/patched/ and replace it with DSDT_TEST/Final_DSDT/DSDT.aml
+3) replace Clover/ACPI/patched/DSDT.aml with DSDT/Final_DSDT/DSDT.aml

 (*Warning: only copy and place DSDT.aml do not copy any other files inside that folder)